mng2/AcornCLE215p/test02_pciebasic/README.md

 The workaround employed in this project is to "unmanage" the IP, then go in and do a little surgery on the constraints.
 If anyone has a better method, I'm all ears.
-* Input/Output delay constraints: It's best practice to constrain all your inputs and outputs, but since timing seems a little tight and we've got mostly LEDs, we can ignore these.
+* Input/Output delay constraints: It's best practice to constrain all your inputs and outputs, but since timing seems a little tight with the full gen2x4 core and we've got mostly LED IOs, we'll just ignore these.
+* There is only one active address in BAR0: 0x0.
+I wasn't sure if trying to access any other address would cause problems or hang the system, but it seems to be tolerant of the few other addresses I tried.
+* Todo: clean up the AXI stuff to reduce warnings.